 Many crave sex to satisfy physical urges.
 The younger you are, the more likely that biological urges are at play.
 This is not intimacy.

 Many want to have sex to attract or trap a mate.
 This is not intimacy.

 It is exceedingly difficult to judge whether the sex is for intimacy.
 This is because emotions run high during this period and shut down analytical thought.

 Therefore, it is important to ask someone not emotionally involved.
 For example:

 Ask your parents.
 Of all the people in your life, your parents are your greatest source of protection, information, and advice.
-Simply ask them what they think about the potential mate or person.
+Ask them what they think about the potential mate or person.
 Then follow that up with – why?
 The parent’s love may bias their opinion, but they will possess discrete observations and reasons.

 When the friend has negative opinions: The friend must exercise great care before expressing an opinion.
 It should not be volunteered.
-And, if asked, the friend should premise the opinion with comments like the following:
+And, if asked, the friend should premise the idea with comments like the following:

 If the friend continues to want your opinion, then say.

 I do not believe this is the person for you.